CLIUtils/CLI11/README.md

 app.add_option(option_name, help_str="")

 app.add_option(option_name,
-               variable_to_bind_to, // bool, char(see note)🚧, int, float, vector, enum, or string-like, or anything with a defined conversion from a string or that takes an int 🆕, double 🆕, or string in a constructor.
+               variable_to_bind_to, // bool, char(see note)🚧, int, float, vector, enum, std::atomic 🚧, or string-like, or anything with a defined conversion from a string or that takes an int 🆕, double 🆕, or string in a constructor.
 Also allowed are tuples 🆕, std::array 🆕 or std::pair 🆕.
 Also supported are complex numbers🚧, wrapper types🚧, and containers besides vector🚧 of any other supported type. help_string="")

 app.add_option_function<type>(option_name,